JustinHu1988/My-notes/Algorithms Unlocked.md

 Quicksort uses divide-and-conquer in a slightly different way than merge sort.

-It has a couple of other significant differences from merge sort:
+Differences from merge sort:

 - *Quicksort works in place*.
 - Quicksort's asymptotic running time differs between the worst case and the average case.
 In particular, *quicksort's worst-case running time is $θ(n^2)$, but its average-case running time is better: $θ(nlgn)$.*

 Quicksort also *has good constant factors* (better than merge sort's), and it is often *a good sorting algorithm to use in practice*.

-How quick sort uses  divide-and-conquer:
+How quicksort uses  divide-and-conquer:

 ```
 Procedure QUICKSORT(A, p, r)